記事内にプロモーションを含むことがあります

 You will see something new on the right side of the Blender screen.
 This is the sidebar.

-Normally, there is no problem if this is hidden, but in fact, when you are using Blender, the information you want to see is often in the sidebar.
+Normally, there is no problem if this is hidden, but, when you are using Blender, the information you want to see is often in the sidebar.

 I would like to remember the N key shortcut and be able to use the sidebar.